 We hypothesize that female labor force participation and climate change risk are two key determinants of household human security.
-Female labor force participation is operationalized as the dummy for whether the household includes a female earner.
-The female earner in the household is likely to contribute to improved food security, health, and economic security (Pérez et al., 2015).
+Female labor force participation is operationalized as a dummy for whether the household includes a female earner.
+The female earner in the household is likely to contribute to improved food security, health, and economic security.
 Kiefer et al. (2005) find that women have more awareness about nutrition and hygiene as compared to men.
-Sangwan & Kumar (2021) elicit that female labor force participation is linked with dietary-diversity and household's production.
-According to Burke & Dundas (2015) female labor force participation is associated with positive health outcomes for the households.
+Sangwan & Kumar (2021) elicit that female labor force participation is linked with dietary diversity and the household's production.
+According to Burke & Dundas (2015), female labor force participation is associated with positive health outcomes for households.

-Climate change risk faced by households has three essential components namely, sensitivity, exposure, and adaptation.
-Once we understand climate change risk and its constituents, we must recognize that the greatest threat climate change risk poses are to the human security of a household.
-Climate change risk can affect the human security of the household through any of its components as climate change can adversely affect access to food, deteriorate health and devastate livelihood.
+Climate change risk faced by households comprises three essential components: sensitivity, exposure, and adaptation.
+Once we understand climate change risk and its constituents, we must recognize that climate change poses the greatest threat to human security.
+Climate change risk can affect the human security of households through any of its components, as climate change can adversely affect access to food, deteriorate health, and devastate livelihoods.
 Hence, we can assert that the climate change risk faced by a household will lead to the deterioration of its human security.
-Climate change places a heavy toll on the quality of life and general wellbeing (Chaudhry, 2017).
+Climate change places a heavy toll on the quality of life and general wellbeing.
 It adversely affects production and availability of food, creates physical and psychological health hazards, devastates livelihood, destroys assets and reduces the ability to work.

-The role of female labor force participation in moderating the effect of climate change risk on human security of households is explored through the interaction between climate change risk and female labor force participation dummy.
-Female earners also play a key role in managing household resources to build resilience to climate change (Pérez et al., 2015).
-Mavisakalyan and Tarvedi (2019) hold the view that women whenever, given the opportunity demonstrate more environmentally conscious preferences.
+The role of female labor force participation in moderating the effect of climate change risk on household human security is explored through the interaction between climate change risk and the female labor force participation dummy.
+Female earners also play a key role in managing household resources to build resilience to climate change.
+Mavisakalyan and Tarvedi (2019) hold the view that women, whenever given the opportunity, demonstrate more environmentally conscious preferences.
 This view was reinforced by Kim (2022).
-That translates into reduction in emissions due to female labor force participation (Wang and Zhang, 2020).
-Dey et al. (2018) are of the view that women play a notable role in nutrition and resource management of households which contribute to household resilience to climate change risk.
-Achuo et al. (2023) link female labor force participation to environmental sustainability, neutralizing of the impact of climate change.
-Md, et al. (2022) establish that female labor force participation enables higher levels of adaptation as well as partially insulates the household from exposure to economic shocks, reducing the risk posed by climate change to household's human security.
+That translates into a reduction in emissions due to female labor force participation (Wang et al., 2020).
+Dey et al. (2018) are of the view that women play a notable role in nutrition and resource management of households, which contribute to household resilience to climate change risk.
+Achuo et al. (2023) link female labor force participation to environmental sustainability, neutralizing the impact of climate change.
+Md et al. (2022) establish that female labor force participation enables higher levels of adaptation as well as partially insulates the household from exposure to economic shocks, reducing the risk posed by climate change to the household's human security.